 Those who survived were taken to the killing fields for final extermination.
 S-21 is now Tuol Sleng Genocide Museum, in memory of those tortured here.

 This leads on from the S-21.
-The killing fields is located outside Phnom Penh about 15 kilometres.
+The killing fields are located outside Phnom Penh about 15 km.
 Today, it’s a monument filled with skulls and other bones unearthed from just one of the hundreds of Cambodian Killing Fields.

-Kampot Province has emerged as one of Cambodia’s most alluring destinations thanks to a hard-to-beat combination of old colonial architecture, abundant natural attractions and easy intra-regional transport.
-With Kampot is the gateway to Bokor National Park, lush primary rainforest and nice climate.
+Kampot province has also been growing as a tourist destination thanks to a hard-to-beat combination of old colonial architecture, abundant natural attractions, and easy intra-regional transport.
+Kampot offers beautiful natural scenery particularly Bokor National Park and historical buildings with a French influence.

-Nearby Kep is but a short trip away and the province is riddled with honeycombed limestone caves, some providing shelter to centuries-old brick temples from the pre-Angkorian period.
+Nearby Kep province is a short trip away.
+The province was honeycombed limestone caves, some providing shelter to centuries-old brick temples from the pre-Angkorian period.
 While Kep town is a small coastal town offering a chance to relax by the beach.

-Today, Kratie is more of a stopover when traveling by land between Phnom Penh and northeastern Cambodia or southern Laos.
+Kratie is more of a stopover when traveling by land between Phnom Penh and northeastern Cambodia or southern Laos.
 It is worth a stopover for a few days if even to see the Irrawaddy dolphins as these dolphins are rare and endangered.

 Booking.com has a large range of properties from hotels, hostels, guesthouses, and resorts where you will find the best deals.
 Airbnb and Hostelworld also have a good range of places to stay at good prices.

 Skyscanner is a flight search comparison website that searches millions of flights all at once.
 Ultimately it is the best flight comparison website online at the moment.

 Booking Transportation & Things To Do